LumaTeam/Luma3DS/README.md

 The code for printing to the screen, and the heavy revision to the reboot patch to allow for AGB/TWL loading are from CakesFW.

 ARM11 userland patching is only possible thanks to @yifanlu's 3ds_injector, which is bundled in the CFW.

+Gelex from #cakey who helped me debugging a very nasty bug in the early stages of the 5.0 development.

+TuxSH for all his work and Steveice10 for the UNITINFO patch.

+Everyone who supports the project and helps fixing bugs!